PataphysicalSociety/soupault.app/site/reference-manual.md

 ### Additional templates

-It’s possible to use multiple templates.
-However, note that additional templates *must* be limited to specific pages with using a <term>limiting option</term>!
+It i possible to use multiple templates.
+However, note that additional templates *must* be limited to specific pagesusing a <term>limiting option</term>!

 You also cannot omit the default template.
-This is because there is no reliable way to sort templates and content selector by "specificity" that would satisfy every user’s needs.
-Without an explicit default template to use for pages that didn’t match any of the custom templates, soupault would have to guess, but software should never guess, so it requires an explicit default template.
+This is because there is no reliable way to sort templates and content selectors by "specificity".

+Without an explicit default template, soupault would have to guess what template to use for pages that do not match any of the custom templates, and there is no way to guess it in a way that would satisfy every user's needs.

 Thus a config that uses custom templates will look like this: